 However, in the unfortunate event that your WordPress is not able to send out an email.
 Then you would not receive any email.
 And therefore, would not be able to reset your password using this method.

-In that case, you are left with the option to reset WordPress password using phpMyAdmin.
-Therefore, in the next step, we will learn how to reset WordPress admin password from cPanel.
+In that case, you are left with the option to recover your WordPress password using phpMyAdmin.
+Therefore, in the next step, we will learn how to change your WordPress admin password using cPanel.

 Let’s see how this WordPress admin password hack method to reset your password works.
 Let’s see how this is done.

-How to reset WordPress admin password from cPanel & phpMyAdmin
+Resetting WordPress admin password using cPanel & phpMyAdmin